Marketing Mistakes to Avoid

 Marketing to Everyone Identically

 If we pay attention to prospective and existing customers, it’s clear that every business’s customer base is comprised of unique individuals.
 Customers often have differing needs, are diverse demographically, and may be at varying stages of their purchase journey.
-However, many businesses market to shoppers as though they’re one lump group.
+However, many businesses market to shoppers as one lump group.

-There are so many personalization options for marketers, ranging from precise ad targeting to email segmentation.
+There are many personalization options for marketers, ranging from precise ad targeting to email segmentation.
 Tailoring your messages to each customer segment allows you to better connect with them and increase the likelihood of securing (and retaining) their business.

 Ignoring Mobile Experiences

-Most platforms incorporate responsive design into new sites, making it easier than ever for your site to display well on all device types.
-However, it’s still important to review your pages with a simple “eye test” to ensure your page elements display as expected and load quickly on mobile devices.
-Platforms such as WordPress allow you to customize how elements display on smaller screens and offer the ability to hide certain sections if needed.
-Utilizing a page speed tool such as Google’s PageSpeed Insights also provides insights into ways to improve your site experience for users on multiple device types.
+Most platforms incorporate responsive design into new sites by default, making it easier than ever for your site to display well on all device types.
+However, you should still review your pages with a simple “eye test” to ensure your page elements display as expected and load quickly on mobile devices.

 Blindly Trusting Artificial Intelligence (AI)